Some even said that science and religion, faith and reason, get along fine. Those were nearly always Catholic publications.

 I understand why saying that the Big Bang model “does not necessitate a conflict between scientific conclusions and religious beliefs” makes sense.

-But I think it’s an understatement.
+But I think saying it “does not necessitate a conflict” is an understatement.
 From my viewpoint, anyway.

 I can see the first chapter in Genesis as a wonderfully poetic description of what’s happened in this universe from the moment it began to “now.”